Malcolm Archer: Wells Cathedral (1996–2004)

 Archer was appointed Organist and Master of the Choristers at Wells Cathedral in 1996 where he directed and trained the Cathedral choir for its daily services in the cathedral, as well as being the musical director for Wells Cathedral Oratorio Society.
 In April 2000, he and choir members participated in a tour to North America, which included concerts in Ottawa, Ontario; Albany, New York; Richmond, Virginia; Lancaster, Pennsylvania; Washington, DC; Lancaster, Ohio; Chicago, Illinois; St. Paul, Minnesota; Chattanooga, Tennessee and Augusta, Georgia.
 He has made several recordings with the choir, including with the labels Hyperion Records and Lammas Records.

 St Paul's Cathedral (2004–2007)

 Malcolm Archer took over as organist and Director of Music at St Paul's from John Scott in 2004.
 He directed the choir for several important state services, including the service to celebrate the 80th birthday of Elizabeth II, for which he composed a special anthem.

-Winchester College (2007–2018)
+Winchester College (2007–2017)

-In August 2007 he took up a position as Director of Chapel Music and Organist at Winchester College, where he was in charge of the Winchester College Chapel Choir and the College Quiristers as well as teaching composition and the organ.
+In 2007 Archer was appointed as Director of Chapel Music and Organist at Winchester College, where he was in charge of the Winchester College Chapel Choir and the College Quiristers, as well as teaching composition and the organ.
 Recordings with the choir include Stanford's choral music, Britten's A Ceremony of Carols, Three Wings (Warner Classics) and Mozart's Requiem, accompanied by the London Mozart Players.
-He left Winchester College in 2018.